Biggest fuck up of your career?

 I was literally getting calls from the Group FD who was now running the business, as my wife went into labour.

-A short but highly stressful time, I do not regret it though.
-I came through it a better person, it taught me so much and for that I am thankful.
+A short and highly stressful time, but I do not regret it.
+I came through it a better person, it taught me so much, and for that, I am thankful.

-It’s those on LinkedIn who offer to help you navigate and hack algorithms, scarcity sales, and jumping on issues to “help small businesses” yet they have never actually worked in a real company or indeed owned a registered one.
+It’s those on LinkedIn who offer to help you navigate and hack algorithms, scarcity sales, and jump on issues to “help small businesses”, yet they have never actually worked in a real company or indeed owned a registered one.